STATS201-DKU-Autumn2024/Final-Project.Peilin_Wu/Data/Readme.md

 * volume:
 The total trading volume of the cryptocurrency during the specified time period.
 This metric indicates the level of trading activity and liquidity in the market, which can be an important factor in price movements.

-# Preprocessing and harmonization steps
+# C. Preprocessing and harmonization steps
 ## 1. Loading the Data
 ### Bitcoin Price Data:
 * Load the data from the source (e.g., CSV, API) and ensure the date is properly converted.